KarolloS/Optimisation-with-CPLEX/README.md

 ## Task 2
 Two-criterion cost and risk selection model with an average as a measure of cost and a standard deviation as a measure of risk
 (folder `zadanie_2`).

+Project was done as a part Decision Support under Risk Conditions Course at Warsaw University Technology.